What is Acupuncture (AcuTherapy)?

 Will Acupuncture (AcuTherapy) work for my condition?

 Being that Chinese medicine is a complete system with a comprehensive theory and way of understanding the body, an acupuncturist can offer help for most conditions.
-This doesn't mean that everyone who tries acupuncture attains a cure.
-No form of medicine can offer that guarantee nor should any practitioner suggest it.
 There are, of course, many variables that will determine whether or not you will get relief for your condition.
 The best way to find out is to talk with your acupuncturist and then try it!

 What does Acupuncture (AcuTherapy) feel like?